software-mansion/protostar/website/docs/tutorials/09-profiling.md

----
-sidebar_label: Profiling
----

 # Profiling

 ## Prerequisites

-You need pprof installed beforehand.
+You need pprof installed to interpret profiling results.
 You can learn how to install it [in pprof documentation](https://github.com/google/pprof#building-pprof).

 ## How to profile a contract?